ess-dmsc-dram/documents/mantid/instrument-discussions/bifrost.md

 - no RRM via choppers (unlike other spectrometers at ESS)
 - several different analyzers in series -> different E_f
-- could mostly be analyzed separately, but would alo need to be able to do comparisons, etc.
+- could mostly be analyzed separately, but would also need to be able to do comparisons, etc.
 - for live mode, it might be sufficient to reduce data only from a single analyzer arc, in case that is necessary for performance

 ## InstrumentView